Subscribe to our regional newsletter

 Don’t guess; soil tests save time, money

+Soil testing is the best guide to the wise and efficient use of fertilizer and soil amendments.
+Whether you grow acres of row crops or have a vegetable patch in the backyard, a soil test will provide you with an analysis of nutrients and a set of recommendations for any improvements.
 Soil testing can be done through the extension office.
 Soil tests cost $15 per sample.
 Make sure your soil is dry when you bring it in.
-A soil probe and a auger that can be checked out from the extension office.
+A soil probe and an auger can be checked out from the extension office.
 Soil testing publications

 Search for Missouri Century Farms continues

 If your farm has been in your family since Dec.
 31, 1911, you can apply to have it recognized as a Missouri Century Farm.
+Missouri Century Farm